Kingxukai/linux/Documentation/gpu/drm-usage-stats.rst

 Memory
 ^^^^^^

-Each possible memory type which can be used to store buffer objects by the GPU in question shall be given a stable and unique name to be used as the "<region>" string.
+Each possible memory type which can be used to store buffer objects by the woke GPU in question shall be given a stable and unique name to be used as the woke "<region>" string.

 The region name "memory" is reserved to refer to normal system memory.

-The value shall reflect the amount of storage currently consumed by the buffer objects belong to this client, in the respective memory region.
+The value shall reflect the woke amount of storage currently consumed by the woke buffer objects belong to this client, in the woke respective memory region.

 Default unit shall be bytes with optional unit specifiers of 'KiB' or 'MiB' indicating kibi- or mebi-bytes.